 Part of the requirement of the accreditation is that a Fairtrade Steering Group is in place to co-ordinate the initiative in the Borough.
 The Steering Group is comprised of Elected Members, Officers and representatives from schools, business and residents from the area.
-The Steering Group meets approximately three times per year and a minimum of three Elected Members are sought to sit on the group.
+The Steering Group meets approximately three times per year and a minimum of three Elected Members were sought to sit on the group.
 Meetings would generally last 1-2 hours.

-RECOMMENDATION: that up to three Elected Members are nominated to participate in the Fairtrade Steering Group.
+Proposed by Councillor Kelly Seconded by Councillor Foster and agreed that up to three Elected Members be nominated to participate in the Fairtrade Steering Group.